I’m concerned about my libido.

 Do you ever wonder where your sex drive went?
 You are not alone.
 Half of women experience problems with sex, and the most frequent problem is decreased libido.
 Libido is a complicated issue for women, with more than a dozen factors contributing to loss of sexual desire.
 Some of the major culprits are mood, stress, fatigue, lack of privacy, medications (including birth control pills and some antidepressants), and low hormone levels (estrogen as well as testosterone).

-Estrogen and testosterone levels also drop as we get older and go through menopause.
+Estrogen and testosterone levels in women also drop as we get older.
 In certain situations, supplementation with estrogen and testosterone can help improve sex drive.
 Using hormones to improve libido requires expertise and careful follow-up.
+Men may also experience a drop in testosterone level, resulting in decreased sexual functioning.

 Dr. Clark has the expertise that you need if you are dealing with sexual issues.
-She sees female patients only, and has had additional training and experience with reproductive endocrinology issues specific to women.
-Her goal is to provide treatment that produces hormone levels in the physiologic range for women.
-She helps patients control their costs by avoiding the use of costly hormone pellets.
+She has had additional training and experience with reproductive endocrinology issues specific to women, and is also experienced in providing testosterone supplementation to men with low testosterone levels.
+Her goal is to provide treatment that produces physiologic hormone levels.
 She is also a member of the International Society for the Study of Women’s Sexual Health,